Patients & Caregivers

-Melanoma is diagnosed in more than 192,000 Americans each year, and these numbers are on the rise.
+Melanoma is diagnosed in nearly 187,000 Americans each year.
 Melanoma does not discriminate by age, race or gender.
 Connecting with other patients, survivors and caregivers may help you feel better-supported and better-informed.
 This, in turn, will allow you to play an active role in your treatment decisions and with your treatment team.

 Just Diagnosed… Now What?

 If you’re reading this, you or someone you know has undergone a biopsy or other tests in which the diagnosis of melanoma has been confirmed.
 First, know that you are not alone.
 Second, arm yourself with information and resources.

 The Melanoma Patient Guide will provide you with need-to-know information on what you can expect after receiving a melanoma diagnosis.
 Whether you were diagnosed with Stage I or Stage IV, the Guide can be your go-to patient resource.Learn More

 For patients and caregivers, melanoma diagnosis, treatment and recovery can spur a range of emotions – from anger, denial and stress to fear, shock, isolation and even guilt.
 These emotions are not limited to patients, but also affect those around them, including caregivers, family members and friends.
 The MRF has developed free online support guides for cutaneous melanoma patients, ocular melanoma patients and melanoma caregivers.
 These are also available to order free of charge from the MRF Education Library.